-This PP-Module extends the GPOS PP when the VPN client is installed on an operating system that is discussed in that PP (e.g., Windows, Mac OS, Linux).
+This PP-Module extends the GPOS PP when the VPN client is installed on an operating system discussed in that PP (e.g., Windows, Mac OS, Linux).
 This PP-Module extends the MDF PP when the VPN client is installed on a self-contained mobile device that is bundled with an operating system (e.g. Android, BlackBerry OS, iOS, Windows Mobile).
 This PP-Module extends the App PP when the VPN client is provided by a third party and is a standalone application that is not a bundled part of an operating system or mobile device.
+This PP-Module extends the MDM PP when the VPN Client is included with MDM Server software that is used for centralized deployment and administration of enterprise mobile device policies.